-Hourly employees of Mondelēz Global who are represented by designated collective bargaining units are eligible to participate in the Plan.
+Hourly employees of Mondelez Global who are represented by designated collective bargaining units are eligible to participate in the Plan.
 The eligibility requirements and benefits offered under the Plan may vary, depending upon the applicable collective bargaining agreement covering an employee's employment.
-After completing up to one year of service, eligible employees can make voluntary, tax-deferred and/or after-tax contributions.
+After completing the eligibility period, eligible employees can make voluntary, tax-deferred and/or after-tax contributions.